markstringer-dti/markstringer-dti.github.io/dti.md

 Ok, let's say you're with me to this point.
 So, what are the concrete actions that we can take to make sure that we're talking reasonably in second circle with our clients and not yelling or mumbling?

 First of all, it's important to understand that all of the Agile ceremonies create opportunities for second circle conversations.
 Notice that I say that they create opportunities.
 They don't guarantee it.
+In the chapter where I talk about "Fried egg Agile" I would say that most of the ways that I've modified the way that I do Agile are connected with improving the conversation, or creating artefacts that can be used to improve the conversation.

-What they do do is throw up opportunities for conversation.
+It's a very good way of seeing the Agile meetings - as opportunities for conversation.
 Blockers that come up in stand up?
 Opportunities for conversation.

 Questions from the product owner why the team haven't planned as much as they had imagined?
 An opportunity for conversation.

-Surprise, shock or (feigned?) horror at a demonstration of working software.
+Surprise, shock or (feigned?) horror at a demonstration of working software?
 This is certainly an opportunity for conversation.

-A recurring theme in retrospectives about some infrastructural, some "bricks without straw problem?"
+A recurring theme in retrospectives about some infrastructural, "bricks without straw problem?"
 This is also a chance to have that talk.

-Count things and then use them as conversation pieces.
+Count things and then use the numbers as conversation pieces.

 Count things?
 Count things like what?
 Here are some things that have worked for me in the past.